ctmrbio/Amplicon_workflows/amplicons-overlap.rst

 **STEP 6: OTU picking**
 	This is the step where Usearch v.9 or above is really necessary.
-Instead of clustering OTU at any fixed percentage similarity, this will consider both the quality of the bases and the abundance of the reads to calculate the probability that an unique sequence is simply a faulty version of another, and then assign them to the same OTU.
+Instead of clustering OTU at any fixed percentage similarity, this will consider both the relative abundance of the reads and the Hamming distance between them to calculate the probability that an unique sequence is simply a faulty version of another, and then assign them to the same OTU.
 This gives good resolution for closely related species while not inflating the alpha-diversity.
-While other softwares exist that have similar approaches, unoise is by far the fastest.
+While other softwares exist that have similar approaches (eg `DADA2 <https://benjjneb.github.io/dada2/tutorial.html>`_), unoise is fastest.

 The command: